PLUG'N SCRIPT

 CELL

-Many of KUIML elements inherit CELL properties, so you can use them inside WIDGETs or SKIN (which is a root CELL and can also have layout_type, font_face, etc).
+Many KUIML elements inherit CELL properties, allowing them to be used within other WIDGETs or the root SKIN element (which is also a CELL).

 Attributes brief detailed show all inherited